shivannis/xandr-docs-public/xandr-docs/articles/data-providers/member-data-sharing-service-contextual-only.md

 ---
-title : Member Data Sharing Service (Contextual Only) description : Learn how Member Data Sharing Service allows you to share your segments with other platform members. ms.custom : data-providers ms.date : 11/30/2023
+title: Member Data Sharing Service (Contextual Only)
+description: Learn how Member Data Sharing Service allows you to share your segments with other platform members. ms.custom: data-providers ms.date: 11/30/2023
 ---